MangoBee/blog/docs/advanced/architecture.md

    2. Recursively glob all files in the `content` folder, respecting the `.gitignore`.
    3. Parse the Markdown files.
       1. Quartz detects the number of threads available and chooses to spawn worker threads if there are >128 pieces of content to parse (rough heuristic).
 If it needs to spawn workers, it will invoke esbuild again to transpile the worker script `quartz/worker.ts`.
 Then, a work-stealing [workerpool](https://www.npmjs.com/package/workerpool) is then created and batches of 128 files are assigned to workers.
-      2. Each worker (or just the main thread if there is no concurrency) creates a [unified](https://github.com/unifiedjs/unified) parser based off of the plugins defined in the [[configuration]].
+      2. Each worker (or just the main thread if there is no concurrency) creates a [unified](https://github.com/unifiedjs/unified) parser based off of the plugins defined in the [configuration](configuration.md).
       3. Parsing has three steps:
          1. Read the file into a [vfile](https://github.com/vfile/vfile).
          2. Applied plugin-defined text transformations over the content.
          3. Slugify the file path and store it in the data for the file.
-See the page on [[paths]] for more details about how path logic works in Quartz (spoiler: its complicated).
+See the page on [paths](paths.md) for more details about how path logic works in Quartz (spoiler: its complicated).
          4. Markdown parsing using [remark-parse](https://www.npmjs.com/package/remark-parse) (text to [mdast](https://github.com/syntax-tree/mdast)).
          5. Apply plugin-defined Markdown-to-Markdown transformations.
          6. Convert Markdown into HTML using [remark-rehype](https://github.com/remarkjs/remark-rehype) ([mdast](https://github.com/syntax-tree/mdast) to [hast](https://github.com/syntax-tree/hast)).